 Students spend 100 hours during the semester in a K-12 setting completing supervised observations of a working interpreter and practice in the role of an educational interpreter.
 Students also participate in weekly seminars.

-Prerequisites: ITP 192 or ITP 291 or ITP 295
+Prerequisites: ITP 192 or ITP 291 or ITP 295 (minimum grade C for all)

 ITP 295 ITP General Practicum 1